Simple linear attention language models balance the recall-throughput tradeoff: Extended Architecture Details

 \section{Extended Architecture Details}

-In this section, we describe two additional architectural details that can enable \textbf{small} improvements in language model perplexity.
+In this section, we describe two additional architectural details for {\sysname} that can enable small improvements in language model perplexity.
 We emphasize, however, that the combination of Taylor linear attention and \window layers alone is sufficient to come within $0.1$ perplexity points of our best models using these additional components (\Cref{table:ablations}).

-\paragraph{Convolution.} We find that replacing some of the linear attention and \window layers with gated convolutions~\citep{dao2022hungry, arora2023zoology, stripedhyena} enables small improvements in language modeling performance.
-We use \BaseConv\ layers \citep{arora2023zoology} with short convolutions and a SilU non-linearity~\citep{hendrycks2023gaussian}.
-By keeping the convolutions short (\textit{e.g.} width 3), we keep the recurrent state size low and improve throughput.
+\paragraph{Convolution.} We find that replacing some of the linear attention and \window layers with gated convolution layers enables small improvements in language modeling performance.
+A gated convolution layer uses a combination of gating (Hadamard product, elementwise product) and convolution operations.
+In {\sysname}, we use \BaseConv\ layers \citep{arora2023zoology} with short convolutions and a SilU non-linearity~\citep{hendrycks2023gaussian}.
+By keeping the convolutions short (\textit{e.g.} width 3), we keep the recurrent state size for these layers low and improve throughput.
 The projections expand the dimensionality by a factor $c=4$.
-Note, this layer is nearly identical to a Mamba block \textit{without} the SSM~\citep{gu2023mamba}.

 where $\bm{u} \in \R^{N \times d}$ is a projected input, $h\in\R^{N\times c d}$ is a learned filter, $\odot$ is the Hadamard product, and $\bm{W}_1, \bm{W}_2 \in\R^{d\times c d}$, $\bm{W}_3 \in\R^{c d\times d}$, $\bm{b}_1,\bm{b}_2 \in \R^{c d}$, and $\bm{b}_3, \in \R^{d}$ define weights and biases of three linear projections.